Authorization (Polizy)

 data/permissions/

-The in-memory index is rebuilt from files on restart — no KV dependency.
+The in-memory index is rebuilt from files on restart.
+Each file is signed with a per-installation HMAC key (stored in data/permissions/.key) — tampered or externally-written files are rejected on load.
 Do not edit these files directly; use authz.allow(), authz.addMember()authz.disallowAllMatching().

 Using createDuneAuthSystem directly